Changissnz/selfinterest/README.md

 Why would the human being, out of their self-interest, complicate matters when such complication is not only because of "food for thought", or for "food for thought"?
-Consider this line of reasoning, such that the words "economic" and "moral" can be swapped for one another, due to perspective on the "best" ideal for decision-making.
-Economic decisions are not all moral decisions, all moral decisions are economic decisions, and all ideals are economic decisions in practice.
-The statement can be considered obtuse, and perhaps even encouraging cruelty, in the forms of prejudice, for upholding the economic assignment, and hate, in upending the economic assignment, due to sentiments of unfathomable and unfavorable inequality.
-The economic perspective places man as finite in body, and more important, in the spirit of mind for decision-making.
+Consider this line of reasoning, such that the words "economical" and "moral" can be swapped for one another, due to perspective on the "best" ideal for decision-making.
+Economical decisions are not all moral decisions, all moral decisions are economical decisions, and all ideals are economical decisions in practice.
+The statement can be considered obtuse, and perhaps even encouraging cruelty, in the forms of prejudice, for upholding the economical assignment, and hate, in upending the economical assignment, due to sentiments of unfathomable and unfavorable inequality.
+The economical perspective places man as finite in body, and more important, in the spirit of mind for decision-making.
 Man, out of pragmatism, places utmost importance on the economics, in his practice of actualizing, yet says, even believes, that he is one for the universal, one of